 MBA: Accounting Specialization

-The MBA in Accounting provides students with an academic curriculum that prepares them for career opportunities that require a broad understanding of financial statements and the use of accounting information for decision-making.
+The MBA with a specialization in Accounting provides students with an academic curriculum that prepares them for career opportunities that require a broad understanding of financial statements and the use of accounting information for decision-making.

 MBA Course Requirements

 MBA Accounting Specialization courses (12 units): Choose FOUR courses.
 Recommended courses differ between students with or without an accounting undergraduate degree.
-To assist with course planning for the Accounting Specialization, students should contact Professor Steve Gill (email@example.com) before taking any accounting courses.
+To assist with course planning for the Accounting Specialization, students should contact Professor Victoria Krivogorsky (firstname.lastname@example.org) before taking any accounting courses.

 |Students with an undergraduate degree in accounting (select four courses)||Students without an undergraduate degree in accounting (select four courses)|